 In the Agile model, the requirements are decomposed into many small parts that can be incrementally developed.
 The Agile model adopts Iterative development.
 Each incremental part is developed over an iteration.
-Each iteration is intended to be small and easily manageable and that can be completed within a couple of weeks only.
-At a time one iteration is planned, developed and deployed to the customers.
+Each iteration is intended to be small and easily manageable and can be completed within a couple of weeks only.
+At a time one iteration is planned, developed, and deployed to the customers.
 Long-term plans are not made.

 - Requirement gathering

-Principles of Agile model:
+Principles of the Agile Model

 - To establish close contact with the customer during development and to gain a clear understanding of various requirements, each Agile project usually includes a customer representative on the team.
 At the end of each iteration stakeholders and the customer representative review, the progress made and re-evaluate the requirements.

-- Frequent delivery of incremental versions of the software to the customer representative in intervals of few weeks.
+- Frequent delivery of incremental versions of the software to the customer representative in intervals of a few weeks.

 - Requirement change requests from the customer are encouraged and efficiently incorporated.